Special Education Services

 - Successfully transition students through their academic career and into adulthood

 The speech/language pathologist (SLP) is responsible for identifying and serving students and assisting other educators in their efforts to improve learning.
 Speech pathologists participate in RTI team meetings as needed.
 Screening language, articulation, voice, fluency, and/or hearing as requested, they provide intervention strategies and services as indicated prior to completing comprehensive evaluations.
-The SLPs participate in Individual Education Program (IEP) team meetings and assist the IEP team in determining eligibility for services and in designing an appropriate IEP.
-They may serve as Case Manager when appropriate.
-They prepare speech and language program services complimenting the general education curriculum and provide support for skills impacted by the student’s speech/language disability.
+The SLPs participate in Individual Education Program (IEP) team meetings and assist the IEP team in determining eligibility for services and in designing an appropriate IEP (i.e., goals).
+Speech and language services compliment the general education curriculum and provide support for skills impacted by the student’s speech/language disability.

 For special education purposes, transition is the change from secondary education to post-secondary programs, work, and independent living.
 Transition services aid students in this process through a coordinated set of activities that are designed within a results-oriented process., which promotes movement from school to post-school activities including: measurable post-secondary goals in: